 The study has flaws but provides a starting point

-One key aspect of the study is that the men self-reported their drug use which makes it difficult to understand dosage levels truly.
-The men used in the study were also enrolled in fertility clinics and were all college educated white males.
-The study would need to be redone using a broader sample of participants to get truly scientifically viable results.
+One key aspect of the study is that the men self-reported their drug use which makes it difficult to accurately assess the dosage levels as it's rather easy to misassess one's use or lie about it.
+The men enrolled in the study were all college-educated white males who enrolled in fertility clinics.
+To get a clearer picture, the study would need to be redone using a broader and more diverse sample pool — not to mention more reliable assessment methods — to get truly scientifically viable results.

 "Our findings were contrary to what we initially hypothesized,” said lead author Feiby Nassan.
 “However, they are consistent with two different interpretations, the first being that low levels of marijuana use could benefit sperm production because of its effect on the endocannabinoid system, which is known to play a role in fertility, but those benefits are lost with higher levels of marijuana consumption."